j-d-carmichael/quilk/README.md

 ### Tips

 1. All use of babelify or the babili compressor within the node-minify module require you to install your presets locally.
-1. The options directive for node_minify module in quilk will be passed right into the actual node-minify package.
+1. Most in-built modules will pass in the options from the quilk file directly to the npm package they are an abstraction for, so for full options please check the individual npm packages.